o-leolleo/blog/content/blog/getting-started-with-eks/index.md

     - 10.0.103.0/24
 ```

-And we later refer to the values on this file through
+We can later read those config values through the code below, and access them like `local.config.region` or `local.config.vpc.cidr` on our terraform code.

 ```terraform
 # variables.tf